pa-ulander/pa-ulander/README.md

 ### What am I doing?

-- 🔭 I'm currently working on a few interesting and fun client projects.
-- 🌱 I'm also having fun learning Typescript, Python, Go and Java.
+- 🔭 I Got a new job, and I will be working full time.

 ---

 ### Bagdes of fun!
 What may I use to get things done?